silasary/Archipelago/worlds/sims4/docs/en_sims4ap.md

 Later versions may include randomization for career skill requirements.

 ## What is the goal of Sims 4 when randomized?
-Current goal is to get promoted to level 10 of one career with one Sim.
+Current goal is to complete a chosen aspiration with one Sim.

 ## Which items can be in another player's world?
 Skills are progression items, Simoleons are trash items